-At the end of March 2018, 37.9 million motor vehicles are licensed for use on the roads in Great Britain (DVLA).
+At the end of September 2021, an estimated 39.2 million motor vehicles were licensed for use on the roads in Great Britain (DVLA).
 In the UK, we currently do not know what impact roads have on our wildlife.
 Project Splatter aims to estimate that impact.

 We are a team of reseachers based at Cardiff University.
 With help from the public, we collects data on animals killed by motor vehicles on roads in the UK.
 We analyse the submitted roadkill observations to determine the impact of roads on UK wildlife and to identify hotspots.
 We provide regular updates on what we have learned on social media, on our website and in scientific publications.